 How To Create A Meditation Table

 A meditation table is a dedicated sacred space that promotes feelings of peace, calm, and tranquility within.
-The table itself is usually a small flat surface (i.e. a table, desk, or bench) with space around it for you to sit, meditate, and connect to the deepest parts of yourself.
+The table itself is usually a small flat surface (i.e. a table, desk, or bench) with space around it for you to sit, meditate, and connect to your innermost self.

 But the physical surface you choose is only half of what makes a meditation table such a profound tool for your spiritual growth.

-Equally as important are the objects you choose to set on and around the table.
-While these objects can vary in nature, ultimately, they should possess significant meaning to you.
+Just as important are the objects you choose to set on and around the table.

-This is a place that nourishes your soul, feeds your spirit, and helps you to connect with your highest, most authentic self.
+What nourishes your soul?
+What feeds your spirit?
+What helps you connect with your truest, most authentic self?

 In This Article